nextauthjs/next-auth/docs/docs/reference/05-oauth-providers/trakt.md

 ```

 :::warning
 Trakt does not allow hotlinking images.
-Even the authenticated user's profie picture.
+Even the authenticated user's profile picture.
 :::

 :::warning